Open Vocabulary Electroencephalography-To-Text Decoding and Zero-shot Sentiment Classification: Abstract

 \section{Abstract}

 State-of-the-art brain-to-text systems have achieved great success in decoding language directly from brain signals using neural networks.
 However, current approaches are limited to small closed vocabularies which are far from enough for natural communication.
 Additionally, most of the high-performing approaches require data from invasive devices (e.g., ECoG).
 In this paper, we extend the problem to open vocabulary Electroencephalography(EEG)-To-Text Sequence-To-Sequence decoding and zero-shot sentence sentiment classification on natural reading tasks.
 We hypothesize that the human brain functions as a special text encoder and propose a novel framework leveraging pre-trained language models (e.g., BART).
 Our model achieves a 40.1\% BLEU-1 score on EEG-To-Text decoding and a 55.6\% F1 score on zero-shot EEG-based ternary sentiment classification, which significantly outperforms supervised baselines.
-Furthermore, we show that our proposed model can handle data from various subjects and sources, showing great potential for a high-performance open vocabulary brain-to-text system once sufficient data is available.\footnote{The code is made publicly available for research purpose in \url{https://github.com/MikeWangWZHL/EEG-To-Text}}
+Furthermore, we show that our proposed model can handle data from various subjects and sources, showing great potential for a high-performance open vocabulary brain-to-text system once sufficient data is available.\footnote{The code is made publicly available for research purpose at \url{https://github.com/MikeWangWZHL/EEG-To-Text}. \textbf{[Edit] There is an unintentional bug in the original evaluation code which makes the results in the paper not as expected.
+Please refer to the README in the Github Repo for more details before using the codebase.}}